 The lens is secured to light and slim frame, which houses all the components, including the Qualcomm Snapdragon Wear 4100 Platform.

 The ‘Spark Micro Projector’ is roughly the size of a coffee bean, and features a CNC metal enclosure with a glass lens module to provide better heat dissipation and stability.

 The projector is powered by a cutting-edge Micro LED, which has a brightness of up to 3 million nits.

-OPPO Air Glass is designed to be as accessible to as many people as possible, including users with refractive errors such as myopia and hypermetropia, said the company.
+The company said that OPPO Air Glass is designed to be as accessible to as many people as possible, including users with refractive errors such as myopia and hypermetropia.

 The glasses are available in two different types of frames — a silver half-frame, and a black full-frame that can better accommodate users who require corrective eyewear.

 The ‘Air Glass’ can be operated using the Smart Glass App on OPPO Watch 2 and any OPPO smartphone installed with ColorOS 11 or above versions.